Bright-04/terraform-atlantis-workshop/docs/compliance-validation.md

 ## 📋 Overview

-The compliance validation system uses **native Terraform validation blocks** to enforce organizational policies and best practices during infrastructure deployment.
+The compliance validation system uses **native Terraform validation blocks** as the primary validation mechanism to enforce organizational policies and best practices during infrastructure deployment.
 This ensures that all infrastructure changes comply with security, cost, and operational requirements before deployment.

+**Note**: While OPA (Open Policy Agent) `.rego` policy files are included for reference and future integration, the current implementation primarily uses Terraform's native `lifecycle.precondition` blocks for real-time validation during the `terraform plan` phase.

 ## 🏗️ System Architecture